asmaier/correlomat/README.md

 correl-o-mat
 =========
-correl-o-mat is a python script for analyzing correlations from the data of the wahl-o-mat (http://www.bpb.de/politik/wahlen/wahl-o-mat/).
+correl-o-mat is a python script for analyzing correlations from the data of the [wahl-o-mat](http://www.bpb.de/politik/wahlen/wahl-o-mat/).

 It generates a table with all the answers of all parties for every question in the wahl-o-mat.
 In addition, it generates a correlation matrix counting all questions where the